HoustonRuby/rails_girls/01_before_we_code/00_README.md

 <!-- Some things about how to use the book here and things about the code blocksss -->

+These are things that you'll see throughout the book, so we want to take a second to explain them here.

 ## Discussion blocks

 > This kind of styled block means this is a discussion point with your coach and group.